Risgrynsgrot/wonky/README.md

 * the game itself lol
 * Level loading via LdTk or Tiled

+### SQLITE for entity setup
+One table per component
+One table for components per entitytype
+Maybe use this for dialog as well

+### LUA
 * Lua for all entity setup, example:
 ```lua
 function onCreate(e)